A young woman sits at a desk while excitedly working on a laptop and listening to headphones.

 How do I check my credit card application status?

-There are a few different ways to check your credit card application status, depending on the credit card company you apply to.
+There are a few ways to check your credit card application status, depending on the credit card company you apply to.
 You may be able to call customer service or check a page on the issuer’s website to determine your approval status.

 Do I have to apply for a credit card online?